Subscribie/subscribie/docs/content/en/docs/Tasks/upload-files.md

 date: 2022-11-17
 weight: 5
 description: >
+  Need to upload files for your customers?
 Learn how to add files to a shop.
 ---

 Subscribie allows shop owners to upload simple files like documents, photos and short videos.
 These can be viewed and downloaded by customers in your shop webiste.
 To upload file, follow these steps.